Collaborative Research and Single IRB Review

 Relying on an External IRB

 UW-Madison may cede IRB oversight for eligible studies to an external - IRB.
 Please see the guidelines below for additional information on when the HS-IRBs will consider ceding IRB review, how to request review by an external IRB, and other resources.
-NOTE: The HS-IRBs have the contracted with independent or commercial IRBs to serve as the IRB of record for most industry-sponsored trials.
+NOTE: The HS-IRBs have contracted with independent or commercial IRBs to serve as the IRB of record for industry-sponsored trials.
 Please see the Central IRB Gateway for more information.

 - Guidelines for Ceding IRB Review to an External IRB